7 Winter Mountain Walks for Beginners

 Getting outdoors is one of life's simple pleasures.
 A little fresh air and adventure can make a huge difference to both your body and mind.
 For some of us winter can put a stop to these outdoor ambitions, largely because it's too cold, too wet or you feel ill equipped.

-While you do need a few more specific pieces of kit for winter walks, as well as the knowledge on how to use them, it's important to remember that winter doesn't have to stop you, in fact, it can open up a whole world of possibilities: chances are you'll never look back.
-We've taken it upon ourselves to compile a list of some great winter walking areas from around the UK to help get you started.
+While you do need a few more specific pieces of kit for winter walks, as well as the knowledge on how to use them, it's important to remember that the winter months and their weather conditions don't have to stop you.
+In fact, winter conditions for mountain walking can open up a whole world of possibilities and chances are you'll never look back.
+We've taken it upon ourselves to compile a list of seven of the best beginner mountain walks across areas from around the UK to help get you started.

 Parking: Spittal of Glen Muick Car Park, AB35 5SU